Li Si Yang is the founder of Journey to Fitness. She is also the Co-Inventor of the Fitness Cue® and creator of the Fitness Pyramid©.

 When I got home that night, I ran into my room and slammed the door.
 I cried, and cried, and cried.
 Inflamed with anger, I said to myself, “I’ll show you, Dad, I’m not dumb.
 I’m going to become somebody.
 I don’t know what I’m going to be, but I’m going to be on Oprah one day.
 I’ll show you.”
 That night I kept having that conversation with myself.
 What is my next step and what am I going to do?
 I had no clue, so I decided to start with my body.
 I told myself, if I look better and feel better, maybe I would have the confidence to try new things.
-I had a trainer at 24 Hour Fitness before and had no result.
-I felt the program she had given me was very general; she was unhelpful, and unsupportive.
+I had a trainer 3 months prior at 24 Hour Fitness before and had no result.
+I felt the program she had given me was very general; she was unhelpful and unsupportive.
 Plus, she was just skinny and average looking and I wanted a transformation.
-I remembered going to a fitness and body building competition a while back and my eyes got big as a horse and my mouth just dropped when the curtain opened with all the contestants looking like barbies with muscles.
-They looked strong, confident and in control.
+I remembered going to a fitness and bodybuilding competition a while back and my eyes got big as a horse and my mouth just dropped when the curtain opened with all the contestants looking like barbies with muscles.
+They looked strong, confident, and in control.
 I wanted to look and feel that way.

 It was a horrible time in my life and I didn’t like being a hypocrite, telling my clients what they needed to do, but behind closed doors, I was mentally and emotionally out of control and using food to numb the discomfort and pain.
 I just couldn’t live like that any longer.
 It was the long daily walks and deep conversations I had with myself that helped me discover who I am and what really makes me happy, I finally have created and do live the life I want to the point where I am able to share my story with you today.

 Life is about choices and growth.
 Where you are right now in your life came from the choices you made.
 As Steve Jobs said, “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma-which is living with the results of other people’s thinking.
 Don’t let the noise of others’ thinking drown out your own inner voice and most important, have the courage to follow your heart and intuition.”

-Fitness is a gift you give yourself.
+Your health is a gift you give yourself.
 It’s something only you can do for yourself; and when you give yourself this gift, you will discover who you truly are and what you are really capable of achieving.
-Have that conversation with yourself everyday because living the life you want not only will bring you happiness, but also give you a sense of deep fulfillment.
+Have that conversation with yourself every day because living the life you want not only will bring you happiness, but also give you a sense of deep joy and fulfillment.